 If greater levels of personal care are needed, an outside in-home care company is normally hired and paid for by the resident.

-Housekeeping, laundry and linen service is normally part of the monthly rent or fee.
+Housekeeping, laundry and linen service are normally part of the monthly rent or fee.

 Two or three meals in a common dining room are included in the monthly rent or fee.